 Substrates

+We have experience with hundreds of substrates, including a wide range of fabrics, metals, plastics, laminates, and fiberglass.
 A substrate can increase rigidity, prevent creasing, accommodate mounting hardware, or allow sub-panels to be combined into larger arrays.
+The right substrate material depends on the needs and requirements of your application.

-See examples of suitable fabrics below:
+Below are examples of suitable fabrics:

 -